Showgirl's Luck: Production

 The film was directed by Norman Dawn, who had previously made two films in Australia.
 He returned to Sydney in October 1929 with plans to make a sound movie using a sound-on-disc recording system.
 He announced he would go into partnership with J. C. Williamson Ltd but this does not seem to have eventuated.
 The formed a company, Australian Talkies.
 One of his investors was radio announcer, "Uncle George" Saunders.
 An original title of the film was Talkie Mad.

 Shooting started in May 1930 and took place at the Lapstone Hill Hotel in the Blue Mountains and at the Sydney Showground.
 The female lead, Susan Denis, was Dawn's wife.
 Dawn liked to use sophisticated optical effects such as exposures and matts.
+Mona Donaldson made final cut of the film but did not produce the work print.

 Release

 By the time the film was read for trade screening in January 1931, the sound-on-disc system was out of date and Dawn tried to transfer the sound to an optical track.
 It did not premiere until December 1931, after which it only ran a week in Australian cinemas.
 Although the film managed to be released in the UK, commercial and critical reception was poor and Dawn made no further films in Australia.

 Uncle George Saunders later declared bankruptcy and complained about Dawn: